LoisRP/Portfolio/README.md

 # Portfolio
 Limited collection of items I have authored related to technical communication and programming.
-No items from full-time employment after 2006, due to NDAs.
+No items from full-time employment between 2006-2017, due to NDAs.

 ## Articles
 Frequent contributor to TECHWHIRL, a technical communication portal: